Yandex Cloud

 • SERVER: Name of the external PXF data source.

-Instead of SERVER, you can provide the parameters defining the external data source configuration.
+Instead of SERVER, you can provide parameters defining the external data source configuration.
 These depend on the source connection type.
-For more information, see the Greenplum® PFX documentation and examples of creating external tables.
+For more information, see the Greenplum® PFX guide and examples of creating external tables.

 The WRITABLE option allows writing data to an external object.
 To read data from an external object, create an external table with the READABLE option.

-Examples for creating external tablesExamples for creating external tables
+Examples of creating external tablesExamples of creating external tables

 ClickHouse®